Sierra Student Coalition

-The Sierra Student Coalition (SSC) was the national student chapter of the Sierra Club, a grassroots environmental organization.
+The Sierra Student Coalition (SSC) is the national student chapter of the Sierra Club, a grassroots environmental organization.
 Founded by Adam Werbach in 1991, it had about 14,000 members and was almost entirely student-led.
 The SSC was dissolved in 2023.
+It was reinstated in July of 2025 by Muskan Walia, a youth activist from Utah.

 National-level

 The SSC is under the leadership of an executive director.

 The SSC is governed by a seven-member volunteer Executive Committee (Ex-Com).
 The Ex-Com sets the national campaign priorities of the SSC and is responsible for allocating the annual budget, prioritizing national campaigns, and serving the volunteer membership and Chapter structure of the SSC.
 Every ExCom member also serves on a subcommittee, the venues where the rest of the SSC's national activities are organized.